About the GDTA

 Publications available from our Membership and Online Shop and on most guided walks:

-- Maps for each of the three tracks that make up the Goldfields Track: Wallaby Track, Dry Diggings Track, Leanganook Track, and also a map for the Lerderderg Track.
+- Maps for two of the three tracks that make up the Goldfields Track, namely the Dry Diggings Track and the Leanganook Track, and also a map for the Lerderderg Track.
+The existing Wallaby Track map has been withdrawn from sale pending the preparation of a Eureka Track map and a revised Wallaby Track map.

 Publications that are freely downloadable (see links on the left margin):